codelight-eu/gdpr-framework/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The easiest way to make your website GDPR-compliant.
+Easy to use tools to help make your website GDPR-compliant.
 Fully documented, extendable and developer-friendly.

 == Description ==

-The easiest way to make your WordPress site GDPR compliant!
+Easy to use tools to help make your website GDPR-compliant.

 GDPR is a whopping 88 pages of legal text.
 Becoming compliant takes a lot more than just adding a couple of checkboxes to your forms!
 But worry not, we’ve got it covered.
 With help from [Triniti](https://triniti.eu), one of the top business and IT law firms in Europe, we’ve put together this plugin and written a thorough guide for making WordPress sites compliant with minimal effort.